ember-learn/guides-source/guides/v3.6.0/testing/index.md

 * A serializer properly converts the blog request payload into a blog post model object.
 * Blog dates are properly formatted through a `time` service.

-You can read more about these type of tests in the [Testing Routes] and [Testing Controllers] section.
+You can read more about these type of tests in the [Testing Routes][] and [Testing Controllers][] section.

 ### Rendering Tests

-If we need to test the interactions between various parts of the application, such as behaviour between UI controls we can utilize Rendering Tests.
+If we need to test the interactions between various parts of the application, such as behavior between UI controls we can utilize Rendering Tests.

-Rendering Tests are, as the name suggests, rendering components and helpers by verifying the correct behaviour when the component or helper interacts with the system in the same way that it will within the context of the application, including being rendered from a template and receiving Ember's lifecycle hooks.
+Rendering Tests are, as the name suggests, rendering components and helpers by verifying the correct behavior when the component or helper interacts with the system in the same way that it will within the context of the application, including being rendered from a template and receiving Ember's lifecycle hooks.

 In terms of setting up the test – Rendering Tests are roughly similar to Container Tests but instead of using `setupTest` from ember-qunit, we import and invoke `setupRenderingTest` to render arbitrary templates, including components and helpers (`setupRenderingTest` is actually using `setupTest` underneath so everything we had from Container Tests are still applicable.)